a-emad-hanna/a-emad-hanna/README.md

 ## 💫 About Me:
-I'm Abanoub Emad Hanna, a passionate Digital Design Engineer with a strong focus on ASIC and 5G technologies.
+I'm Abanoub Kamel, a passionate Digital Design Engineer with a strong focus on ASIC and 5G technologies.
 Currently, I'm pursuing my BS in Electronics and Communications Engineering at Ain Shams University, where I’ve honed my skills in digital logic design, ASIC flow, and analog IC design.

 ## 🌐 Socials: